-Tom Howe has brought his skill set as a tunesmith and jack-of-all-instruments to a smorgasbord of popular films—from the elegantly neoclassical music for Professor Marston and the Wonder Women, to an epic score of caveman grunts and vuvuzelas for the Aardman stop-motion film Early Man, which earned him an Annie nomination alongside co-composer Harry Gregson-Williams.
+Tom Howe has brought his skill set as a tunesmith and jack-of-all-instruments to a wide range of popular films—from the elegantly neoclassical music for Professor Marston and the Wonder Women, to an epic score of caveman grunts and vuvuzelas for the Aardman stop-motion film Early Man, which earned him an Annie nomination alongside co-composer Harry Gregson-Williams.
 Howe has collaborated with Gregson-Williams and his brother, Rupert Gregson-Williams, on several genre-spanning spectacles—including Wonder Woman, Exodus: Gods and Kings, The Do-Over, and The Legend of Tarzan.

 Howe is also prolific on the “small screen,” scoring such disparate series as the cultural phenomenon, The Great British Baking Show, the globetrotting espionage show Whiskey Cavalier on ABC (with Harry Gregson-Williams), and The Last Czars for Netflix.
-Howe’s recent work includes Aardman Animation’s adventure comedy Shaun the Sheep: Farmageddon, season 2 of the Netflix death row documentary series I Am A Killer, the Disney Channel Original film Upside Down Magic, the HBO Max original series A World Of Calm, and the hit Jason Sudeikis Apple series Ted Lasso with Marcus Mumford.
+Howe’s recent work includes Aardman Animation’s adventure comedy Shaun the Sheep: Farmageddon, season two of the Netflix death row documentary series I Am A Killer, the Disney Channel Original film Upside Down Magic, the HBO Max original series A World Of Calm, and the hit Jason Sudeikis Apple series Ted Lasso with Marcus Mumford.